 PD: Consensus is politics.
 But Koch’s postulates are science or at least a scientific method.

-For example, about one million Americans are infected by HIV, but only about 30,000 are AIDS patients.
+For example, HIV infects about one million Americans, but only about 30,000 are AIDS patients.
 In addition, there are numerous “AIDS” patients without HIV.
 See Inventing the AIDS Virus and the attached paper, “The HIV Gap in National AIDS Statistics.”
 According to Koch’s postulates, which hold that the causative microbe or virus must be present in all cases of a disease, HIV is not the cause of AIDS.

 SC: Can you tell us how HIV fails to meet Koch’s postulates?
 Where or how does it fail exactly?